 All hospital beds include those for acute care and chronic/long-term care, in both the public and private sectors.
 A discharge is defined as the release of a patient who has stayed at least one night in hospital.
-It includes deaths in hospital following inpatient care but usually excludes same-day separations.
-The discharge rates presented are not age-standardised, not considering differences in the age structure of the population across countries and territories.
+It includes deaths in hospital following inpatient care but usually excludes sameday separations.
+The discharge rates presented are not agestandardised, not taking into account differences in the age structure of the population across countries.

 The figures reported for ALOS refer to the number of days that patients spend overnight in an acute-care inpatient institution.
 ALOS is generally measured by dividing the total number of days stayed by all patients in acute-care inpatient institutions during a year by the number of admissions or discharges.
-There are considerable variations in how countries and territories define acute care, and what they include or exclude in reported statistics.
-For the most part, reported ALOS data in the developing countries and territories of the Asia-Pacific region cover only public sector institutions.
+There are considerable variations in how countries define acute care, and what they include or exclude in reported statistics.
+For the most part, reported ALOS data in the developing countries of the Asia-Pacific region cover only public sector institutions.